 |Average Annual Generation||10,510 MWh|

 Flows on the Winnipesaukee River are highly regulated by releases from the Lakeport Dam located on the outlet of Lake Winnipesaukee, which controls 45% of the watershed.
 Flows from the Lakeport Dam are directed by the State of New Hampshire to control water levels on the lake and balance recreational, environmental and commercial uses.
 After exiting the Lakeport Dam, the river enters Opechee Bay and travels through an industrial area in Laconia and ends at Winnisquam Lake, a five-mile long stretch and the fourth-‐largest lake in New Hampshire, entering the Lochmere Dam at the outlet.
-The river then passes through Silver Lake before entering through the center of the towns of Tilton and Northfield, where Clement Project is located.
-The river then descends through a narrow valley to Franklin where the river passes over the Stevens Mills Project (currently pending LIHI Certification) and finally the Franklin Falls Project (LIHI Certificate No. 83) and joins the Pemigewasset River roughly 2,000 feet below the Franklin Falls Dam in the center of Franklin, forming the Merrimack River.
+The river then passes through Silver Lake before entering through the center of the towns of Tilton and Northfield, where the Clement Project is located.
+The river then descends through a narrow valley to Franklin where the river passes over the Stevens Mills Project and finally the Franklin Falls Project and joins the Pemigewasset River roughly 2,000 feet below the Franklin Falls Dam in the center of Franklin, forming the Merrimack River.

 The reservoir at Clement has a volume of 27,200 acre‐feet and surface area of 31,400 acres.
 Approximately 1.35 acres are inundated by the facility at an elevation of 420 NGVD.
 Run-of‐river operation is required at the facility, and the applicant has worked with resource agencies to monitor and ensure this mode of operation.
 Fluctuations in the reservoir are primarily attributable to the flow release schedule from the Winnipesaukee Lake upstream, which is controlled by the State of New Hampshire.
-The riverbanks immediately upstream of the project in the town of Tilton are industrialized, while the area downstream is more scenic as the river courses from Crescent to the Franklin and Steven Mills Projects.
+The riverbanks immediately upstream of the Project in Tilton are industrialized, while the area downstream is more scenic as the river courses from Crescent to the Franklin and Steven Mills Projects.
 Tilton completed a Riverfront Park in 2006 that offers a boat launch and bathrooms for recreational users.